OpenLMLab/LEval/README.md

 - Writing Assistance (Assist in writing part of the long document).
 Example predicted answer: `2 Related Work\n Recent study has shown that ...`

 we use the following metrics to evaluate the performance of generation tasks:
-- *N-gram Match Evaluation*,  `"evaluation": "f1" or "rouge"`: Using traditional automatic metrics like F1, ROUGE, BERTScore, etc. The low cost of automatic metrics makes it possible to evaluate all samples in L-Eval.
-However, considering the problem with these lexical matching metrics,  when the performance gap is not significant, it is hard to tell which model is better.
-Therefore, we also use human evaluation and Evaluation with LLM.
+- *N-gram Match Evaluation*,  `"evaluation": "f1" or "rouge"`: Using traditional automatic metrics like F1, ROUGE, etc. The low cost of automatic metrics makes it possible to evaluate all samples in L-Eval.
-- *Human Evaluation*, ` "evaluation": "human"`: The annotators are asked to give a score from `1` to `5`, where 1 means the output is very bad and 5 means the output is very good.
-We filter **12 long documents with 85 questions** for human evaluation, each of which has 3 references: [human annotated output, GPT4-32k output, and Claude-100k output]([https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval](https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval/claude.gpt4.ref.jsonl)).
-During human evaluation, researchers can also understand the performance gap with SOTA LCLMs.
-You can also use the `python web_for_human_eval.py` website for the human evaluation process.
 - *GPT4 Evaluation*, `"evaluation": "LLM"`: We suggest battling with `turbo-16k-0613` and reporting `Win % vs turbo-16k-0613`.
 If your model is powerful enough, we suggest directly comparing with `Claude-100k`, and reporting `Win % vs Claude-100k`.
 We filter **17 long documents with 96 questions** for GPT4 evaluation considering the cost.
+- *Human Evaluation*, ` "evaluation": "human"`: The annotators are asked to give a score from `1` to `5`, where 1 means the output is very bad and 5 means the output is very good.
+We filter **12 long documents with 85 questions** for human evaluation, each of which has 3 references: [human-written, GPT4-32k, and Claude-100k]([https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval](https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval/claude.gpt4.ref.jsonl)). you can visualize and score the results with `python Evaluation/web_for_human_eval.py`.
-- *Turbo3.5 Evaluation (not suggested)*, `"evaluation": "LLM"` and  `"evaluation": "human"`: The evaluation step is similar to GPT4 evaluation which is cheaper but **not accurate**.
+- *Turbo3.5 Evaluation (not suggested)*, `"evaluation": "LLM"` and  `"evaluation": "human"`: The evaluation step is similar to GPT4 evaluation which is cheaper but not accurate as GPT4.
 It serves as an alternative for researchers who do not have access to the GPT-4 API.
-Samples used in Turbo3.5 Evaluation are from the GPT4 evaluation set and the Human Evaluation set which has **29 long documents with 181 questions**.
+We involve more samples for Turbo3.5 Evaluation which is **29 long documents with 181 questions**.

-#### *Notice: Models are informed of the ground truth length via the instruction*
+#### *Notice: Models are informed of the ground truth length via the instruction for open-ended tasks*
 1. The n-gram matching metrics like f1 are very sensitive to the *length* of ground truth (length bias).
 In our preliminary experiments, the turbo-16k model achieved very poor score on f1 score because it usually generates a very lengthy answer with an explanation which decreases the f1 score.
 To reduce the length bias, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1*.
 2. We've observed that LLM evaluators have a tendency to prefer answers that are more comprehensive.
 In a pairwise comparison scenario, where it's impossible to feed the entire lengthy document, responses with additional, albeit inaccurate details may receive a higher rating.
-It's vital for the evaluation model to acknowledge that unverified details, not in alignment with the reference answers, should not be perceived as advantageous.
 The evaluation is predominantly based on the reference answer; hence, aligning the prediction's granularity with the ground truth ensures a more equitable assessment.
-So we also add the length instruction in LLM evaluation.

 <a name="eval_script"></a>
 ### Evaluation Scripts